Woodford, London

-Woodford is a town in East London, within the London Borough of Redbridge.
+Woodford is a town in East London, England, within the London Borough of Redbridge.
 It is located 9.5 mi north-east of Charing Cross.
 Woodford historically formed an ancient parish in the county of Essex.
-It contained a string of agrarian villages and was part of Epping Forest.
+It contained a string of agrarian villages and much of it was, and is, part of Epping Forest.

 From about 1700 onwards, it became a place of residence for affluent people who had business in London; this wealth, together with its elevated position, has led to it being called the Geographical and social high point of East London.
 Woodford was suburban to London and after being combined with Wanstead in 1934 it was incorporated as a municipal borough in 1937.
 It has formed part of Greater London since 1965 and comprises the neighbourhoods of Woodford Green, Woodford Bridge, Woodford Wells and South Woodford.
 The area is served by two stations on the Central line of the London Underground: Woodford and South Woodford.